mantouo10/Learning_MLP/README.md

 I have changed the building mode to "Debug". if you want to debug the project, you just need to set stop-points.

+The opencv is need for this project.
+If you never install opencv, you can find the install methods in http://www.cnblogs.com/TooyLee/p/6055330.html.